bitzquad/bitzquad.com/README.md

 ### Contribute

 We are following 'Scrum' git version control concepts for all our projects.
-Everyone must sync `main` branch but never commit directly.
-For every feature, one should create a branch from `main` and then pull commits from that branch to `main`.
+Everyone must sync `main` and `dev` branches but never commit directly.
+For every feature, one should create a branch from `dev` and then pull commits from that branch to `dev`.
 Use more sub branches like `dev` for complex features.
 All changes to `live` branch will update the production server or services.

-1. Make sure your branch is `main` and sync with remote.
+1. Make sure your branch is `dev` and sync with remote.

 ![C1](Readme/C1.png)